Dialogus de Scaccario

 The Dialogus de Scaccario, or Dialogue concerning the Exchequer, is a mediaeval treatise on the practice of the English Exchequer written in the late 12th century by Richard FitzNeal.
 The treatise, written in Latin, and known from four manuscripts from the 13th century is set up as a series of questions and answers, covering the jurisdiction, constitution and practice of the Exchequer.
 One academic said that "The value of this essay for early English history cannot be over-estimated; in every direction it throws light upon the existing state of affairs."
 It has been repeatedly republished and translated, most recently in 2007.

+Divided into two books and written as a series of questions and answers between a learned lawyer and his pupil, the treatise first looks at the constitution of the Exchequer, analysing the Upper and Lower Exchequers individually and giving descriptions of their officers and jurisdiction.
+The second book describes the Exchequer "in practice", giving a layout of the proper way to plead cases and the timetable by which a case ran.

 Origin

 The treatise was most likely written by Richard FitzNeal, Lord High Treasurer of the Exchequer under Henry II.

-The date of the book is disputed; it describes six circuits of itinerant justices; academics argue, therefore, that it must have been written before 1179, when the number of circuits was reduced to four.
-This requires, however, that the changes to the circuits came into immediate effect, and Richardson argues that there is nothing in the Pipe Rolls to support this assumption.
-Other academics suggest either 1181 or 1188 as possible years.
-Divided into two books and written as a series of questions and answers between a learned lawyer and his pupil, the treatise first looks at the constitution of the Exchequer, analysing the Upper and Lower Exchequers individually and giving descriptions of their officers and jurisdiction.
-The second book describes the Exchequer "in practice", giving a layout of the proper way to plead cases and the timetable by which a case ran.
+The date of authorship of the book is disputed.
+It describes six circuits of itinerant justices; academics argue, therefore, that it must have been written before 1179, when the number of circuits was reduced to four.
+This assumes, however, that the changes to the circuits came into immediate effect, and Richardson argues that there is nothing in the Pipe Rolls to support this assumption.
+Other academics suggest either 1181 or 1188 as possible dates of composition.